coreyapowell/CLOG/README.md

 3) Removing the macros entirely makes your code ready for deployment, robbed and comment free!
 That also leaves base code in a state that other macros can be assigned to these values to generate documentation and modules, etc etc.

 It's a simple home-rolled logging system, but it's quicker than tacking through a debugger.
 It's also funny the first time someone finds it in the code.

+-This code, and the names CLOGGER, CLOGGING, FLOGGER, FLOGGING, BLOGGER, BLOGGING, STRANG, and CLOGKNOT are hereby @copyright'ed to the name Corey Adam Powell, by the creative process rights and all acts of GAWD, to be used at your own risk.
+Any modifications to the sourcecode is acceptable, including and not limited to trojans, hacks, zero-day exploits, or treasonous acts that some other party may use such a thing for ... so long as the copyright is mentioned in the header and the names properly preserved.